mHealthTechnologies/mHealthAPP/README.md

 mHealthAPP
 ==========

 This exemplary APP is intended to show the usefulness and potential of mHealthDroid, an implementation of an mHealth framework.
 We wish to point out that this app was developed in a very short time and almost efortless thanks to the abstraction level that brings the mHealthDroid API.
 As a matter of fact, most of the development time was invested on the graphical interface.
-The app can be found on Google Play by the name of mHealthDroid APP or <a href="https://play.google.com/store/apps/details?id=com.mHealthDroid.activitydetector&hl=es_419">here</a>.
+The app can be found on Google Play by the name of mHealthAPP APP or <a href="https://play.google.com/store/apps/details?id=com.mHealthDroid.mhealthpp">here</a>.

 ### Main Features